DR. ARTHUR’S BACKGROUND

 There are many myths and general misconceptions when it comes to psychotherapy.
 The most prevalent is the idea that one has to have a mental health disorder in order to need to come into therapy.
 To start, there are three general purposes of therapy.

 The first purpose is to help a person excel and improve their already “good performance.”
 You can think of this in strength or cardio training for an athlete.
 Athletes train, not because they are “out of shape,” instead they train to improve upon their abilities and sharpen their skills.
-Therapy in this form is design to help a person improve stress management, emotional resilience, ability to have more moments of “peak performance,” and a greater sense of satisfaction and happiness in life.
+Therapy in this form is design to help a person improve stress management, raise a person’s emotional resiliency, increase their ability to have more moments of “peak performance,” and expand their sense of satisfaction and happiness in life.

 HAD A NEGATIVE THERAPY EXPERIENCE?

 Finding a therapist who you can truly connect with and grow from is difficult.
 Dr. Arthur often makes the analogy of finding a close mentor, a coach, or a best friend.
 It’s hard to know from the “get-go” if two people are going to click.
 Just like with a mentor, a coach, or a best friend it might take a few meetings to figure out that you two are just not “clicking.”